-Scorched earth policy is a termed derived from a military language which refers to an act by retreating soldiers where they focused on destroying crops and plants to prevent the attackers from getting enough resources to survive in the pursuit.
+Scorched earth policy is a termed derived from military language which refers to an act by retreating soldiers where they focused on destroying crops and plants to prevent the attackers from getting enough resources to survive in the pursuit.
 In business management, scorched earth policy also takes the same form, but there’s no crop in this case.
-Rather, a firm which is on the verge of an acquisition or takeover does everything within its power to incur bad debts and spoil its image, so that it’d be less attractive to hostile bidders.
+Rather, a firm that is on the verge of an acquisition or takeover does everything within its power to incur bad debts and spoil its image, so that it’d be less attractive to hostile bidders.
 For this to happen, target firms will be willing to sell off machinery and other assets, as well as engage in bad credits which could cause a hole in the pocket of any acquirer.
 In some cases, a scorched earth policy might reach the point of a suicide pill.

 A Little More on What is Scorched Earth Policy